 Next, let’s dive into our medium-risk categories.

-If you receive pushback about this, keep in mind: You’re only as strong as your weakest subscriber.
-If you send emails to recipients who aren’t engaged, that person is just going to drag down your list and drag down your deliverability rate.
-Because they aren’t opening your emails, you’ll have low email engagement rates.
-ISPs and spam folders can see all that data, and they may notice that 20% of their list is not engaged.
-They conclude that people don’t want it and send it to the spam filter.
+If you receive pushback about this from leadership, keep in mind: You email list is only as strong as your weakest subscriber.
+If you send emails to recipients who aren’t engaged, that those recipients will drag down your email engagement rate and deliverability rate (and, if they’re not engaging because the email is now defunct, it could be a spam trap).
+ISPs and spam folders can see all that data, and they may notice that 20% of the list is not engaged and conclude that people don’t want that message and send it to the spam filter.

 I define sending too frequently as sending to the same list more than once per day.
 Here’s a common scenario of when you might see this.
 A sender makes a mistake on an email they’ve sent to their whole database – then they resend an email out with an “oops,” causing a spike in volume.
-It’s actually better for your deliverability in that situation to not send out the second email.
-I suggest waiting a day or even until the next morning to correct it.
+It’s actually better for your deliverability in that situation to NOT send out the second email (unless you have a significant reason to).
+I suggest waiting until the next morning to correct it.
 If you absolutely must send that second email, some automated email campaign platforms give you the ability to send on a distributed option so the emails go out in a staggered fashion, which can help.

 Wondering if you should send attachments in your next marketing or communications email?
 The only safe attachment is a text file (.txt).
 So if you’re attaching PDFs or any other file types, those can be marked as malicious and suspicious.